 The second thing is to choose the right cleaner.
 A refrigerator is about keeping our food fresh and healthy.
 Therefore, you have never to use active cleaning products or disinfectants inside the fridge.
 Always check the label, does it accept to use cleaner at the places with food contact.

-Last part is to prepare a basin for removable parts of the fridge and a place to put products for a while.
+The last part is to prepare a basin for removable parts of the fridge and a place to put products for a while.

 To start cleaning, you have to remove all food from the fridge and all removable parts.
 It will help to make the process much easier and quicker.